-Likely significant effects on environmental components which are identified include those which are interrelated; neither implementation of the Plan, nor the Proposed Material Alterations, will affect the interrelationships between these components.
+Likely significant effects on environmental components which are identified include those which are interrelated; implementation of the Plan will not affect the interrelationships between these components.
 The presence of significant interrelationships between environmental components is identified on Table 8.4.